Heroin Deaths: Twice As Bad

 - Heroin deaths have climbed about 10% among those 25 to 34

 As I’ve written before, many doctors continue to recklessly prescribe prescription narcotics around the country, creating widespread dependency.
 Just because a doctor prescribes you a prescription narcotic doesn’t mean you have to accept it.
 There are non-narcotics for treating pain and anxiety, all you have to do is ask.
 If you are a person prone to dependency, it is essential that you ask – not insist – for the non-narcotic alternative.

-Please remember that help is available.
+Please remember that treatment for heroin addiction is available.

 I am a recovered addict almost 12 years removed from alcohol and crystal meth dependence.
 Nicotine and bulimia used to drive me too, and yet today I stand, well and recovered from all of these.
 I devote my life and career to helping others who struggle down that similar path.
-If you or someone you love is suffering from the disease of addiction, call Breathe Life Healing Centers‘ Admission lines today and let us help you recover.
-We treat all substance addictions including pain meds.
+If you or someone you love is suffering from the disease of addiction, call Breathe Life Healing Centers’ Admission lines today and let us help you recover.
+We treat all substance addictions including painkillers.